The key to having phenomenal workouts is definitely not an overpriced and non-effective “pre-workout” powder.

 Sockeye Salmon, Sweet Potatoes (without the butter and added sugar!) and Green Beans

-Lean Ground Turkey Burger on a Whole Grain Bun and Spinach
+Lean Ground Bison Burger on a Whole Grain Bun and Spinach

 These are some of the options that I use daily.
 The amount of food you eat will vary based on your metabolic rate and whether your goals are athletic performance, fat loss, or muscle growth.

-I had horrendous pre-workout meal etiquette in college and at the very beginning of the career in fitness.
+I had horrendous pre-workout meal etiquette in college and at the very beginning of my career in fitness.

-My performance and physique suffered.
-I was a human scarecrow!
+My performance and physique suffered and I looked like a human scarecrow!

 Once I put an emphasis on proper pre-workout nutrition, I have never had a bad workout due to lame meal preparation.